-MSOT images demonstrated different patterns compared to the appearance of the tumors on ultrasonography.
-The dense vascular patterns observed, indicating malignancy (42,44), could play a role in tumor characterization within the BIRADS classification or for cartography of intra-tumoral heterogeneity leading to improved biopsy guidance.
-This possibility was exemplified in Fig. 31 and Fig. 6n, whereby ultrasound identified a large mass containing fibro adenoma and malignant tumor, whereby MSOT detected the highly vascular malignant lesion.
-In a second example, Fig. 3c, f depict markedly different tumor appearance between MSOT and ultrasound images, with MSOT exhibiting a highly heterogeneous pattern extending well beyond the lesion seen by ultrasonography.
+MSOT images demonstrated different patterns compared with the appearance of the tumors on ultrasonography.
+The dense vascular patterns observed, indicating malignancy (42, 44), could play a role in tumor characterization within the BI-RADS classification or for cartography of intratumoral heterogeneity leading to improved biopsy guidance.
+This www.aacrjournals.org possibility was exemplified in Figs. 3L and 6N, whereby ultrasound identified a large mass containing fibroadenoma and malignant tumor, whereby MSOT detected the highly vascular malignant lesion.
+In a second example, Fig. 3C and F depict markedly different tumor appearance between MSOT and ultrasound images, with MSOT exhibiting a highly heterogeneous pattern extending well beyond the lesion seen by ultrasonography.
 Such complementary contrast between MSOT and ultrasonography may change the views on tumor mass extent and biopsy guidance.

 MSOT may be further clinically useful for identifying tumor skin infiltration.
 Disruptions of the melanin layer and skin vascularization, seen on Fig. 4, could guide surgery and overall therapy planning when skin infiltration is suspected.
-MSOT could help avoiding punch biopsies, especially since current mammographic imaging cannot distinguish between cutaneous edema (e.g. due to lymph node metastasis) and tumor skin infiltration.
+MSOT could help avoiding punch biopsies, especially as current mammographic imaging cannot distinguish between cutaneous edema (e.g., due to lymph node metastasis) and tumor skin infiltration.
 Furthermore, the extent of the tumor to subcutaneous layers is valuable in planning subcutaneous mastectomy.

-Compared to diffuse optical imaging (DOI) of breast cancer (10-19,45-49), the MSOT patterns found showcase the merits of the superior optoacoustic resolution.
+Compared with DOI of breast cancer (10-19, 45-49), the MSOT patterns were found showcasing the merits of the superior optoacoustic resolution.
 DOI cannot observe vascularization patterns, due to the strong photon scattering in tissue and the low resolution achieved.
-In contrast to optoacoustic methods which resolve breast tumors with 200-300 micrometer resolution, DOI methods offer resolution of 2-3 mm or lower.
+In contrast to optoacoustic methods that resolve breast tumors with 200-300 μ m resolution, DOI methods offer a resolution of 2-3 mm or lower.
 Therefore, only a bulk value per tumor mass can be typically recorded.
 Moreover, photon diffusion leads to an imaging problem that is highly ill-posed, a feature which significantly reduces the quantification accuracy over high-resolution methods and may lead to strong image artifacts.
-Therefore, DOI has not been shown suitable to observe the morphological tumor characteristics observed by MSOT.
+Therefore, DOI has not been shown suitable to observe the morphologic tumor characteristics observed by MSOT.

-The MSOT system described here offers novel features compared to previous optoacoustic studies employing at most 2 wavelengths (25,36).
-Advanced illumination and detection technology enabled MSOT at 28 wavelengths at ~2 Hz scan times.
-The use of a large number of wavelengths improves the accuracy of spectral unmixing over systems using 2 wavelengths [41] and enabled unmixing of four spectral components.
-In addition, fast scanning technology minimizes motion artifacts, which allows seamless co-registration of images collected at different wavelengths and improves the accuracy of spectral unmixing.
-The MSOT implementation herein also employed curved arrays for improving resolution and overall image quality (32)over linear ultrasound element-arrays or fixed scan geometries that yield lower resolution (25).
+The MSOT system described here offers novel features compared with previous optoacoustic studies employing at most 2 wavelengths (25, 36).
+Advanced illumination and detection technology enabled MSOT at 28 wavelengths at approximately 2-Hz scan times.
+The use of a large number of wavelengths improves the accuracy of spectral unmixing over systems using 2 wavelengths (41) and enabled unmixing of four spectral components.
+In addition, fast scanning technology minimizes motion artifacts, which allows seamless coregistration of images collected at different wavelengths and improves the accuracy of spectral unmixing.
+The MSOT implementation herein also employed curved arrays for improving resolution and overall image quality (32) over linear ultrasound elementarrays or fixed scan geometries that yield lower resolution (25).
 Conversely, handheld systems are more sensitive to motion over fixed geometries.
-Moreover, access to deep seated tumors may require adjustment of the handheld scanner in order to obtain a preferable angle of access, in analogy to practices common in handheld ultrasonography.
+Moreover, access to deep seated tumors may require adjustment of the handheld scanner to obtain a preferable angle of access, in analogy to practices common in handheld ultrasonography.